MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-displayname.md

 ---
-description: A friendly name that can be displayed to users.
+description: A friendly name that can be displayed to users (Windows 8.1, child of FileTypeAssociation).
 Search.Product: eADQiWindows 10XVcnh
 title: DisplayName (Windows 8.1 extensions schema, child of FileTypeAssociation) ms.assetid: e5d9a0b1-73cf-4c17-90c8-1a0cb57779dd